 If you believe you need to fight for greater custody rights in Springfield, IL, it’s vital to start working on your case immediately.
 Your Springfield, IL family law attorney can help you determine the best way to obtain the evidence you need.
 This may include testimony from your children, other family members, and other eyewitnesses, physical evidence, and official records such as police reports that pertain to the situation in question.

 Your attorney can help you determine the best approach to your unique case.
 Fighting for sole custody is very difficult, but if you simply want greater custody rights than what your original child custody order allows, this is a more straightforward process.
-Your attorney can help you prepare for the difficult legal proceedings you face, so be sure to speak with an experienced Springfield, IL family law attorney as soon as possible about your concerns if you intend to fight for greater custody rights over your child.
+Your attorney can help you prepare for the difficult legal proceedings you face, so be sure to speak with an experienced Springfield, IL child custody lawyer as soon as possible about your concerns if you intend to fight for greater custody rights over your child.